 The development of house prices, together with growth in debt, is the most important risk factors to Norwegian households.
 Important risk factors going forward are also the oil price development, macroeconomic growth in export markets and the NOK exchange rate.
+Should the Norwegian economy experience a negative development, monetary and fiscal policy can be moved in an even more expansive direction.

-The combined activity of businesses, especially export oriented and tourist related, located in Møre og Romsdal County remains high despite the decline in the petroleum related industries.
-The registered unemployment rate in Norway was down 0.2 per cent last 12 months to 2.8 per cent in December 2016, in the county of Møre og Romsdal the similar figure was up 0.2 per cent to 3.1 per cent.
-We expect the unemployment rate in the county just above national average levels in the coming quarters.
+The combined activity of businesses located in Møre og Romsdal county remains high despite the decline in the petroleum related industries, and unemployment is declining.
+The registered unemployment rate in the county of Møre og Romsdal was 2.4 per cent in December 2017, which is the same unemployment level as the Norwegian national average.
+We expect unemployment in the county to stay around national average levels.